as-ideas/TransformerTTS/README.md

 Spectrograms produced with LJSpeech and standard data configuration from this repo are compatible with [WaveRNN](https://github.com/fatchord/WaveRNN).

+#### Non-Autoregressive
+Being non-autoregressive, this Transformer model is:
+- Robust: No repeats and failed attention modes for challenging sentences.
+- Fast: The generation of a mel spectogram takes about 0.04s on a GeForce RTX 2080.
+- Controllable: It is possible to control the speed of the generated utterance.

 ## 🔈 Samples

 [Can be found here.](https://as-ideas.github.io/TransformerTTS/)